crazymind90/CMManager/README.md

 # CMManager

-I coded this header to make NSFileManager easy to use on SandBoxed applications for me ..
+I coded this header to make things easy for me ..
 But you are free to use it

-Most functions works on sandboxed application

 ### Import